vsvsharma/interview_ques/README.md

 58) Write a solution to find the names in alphabetical order.
 59) Write a solution to find the employee who is employed less than 10 months and salary more than 2000.
 60) Write a solution to find the type of triangle.
+61) Query to return every attribute from city table for country JAPAN.
+62) Find all the unique cities which have an even id.
+63) Find the difference between the total cities and the unique cities.
+64) Find the shortest and the longest city names with its length.
+65) Find all the cities whose name is starting with vowels.